starwing/lua-protobuf/README.md

 `pb` module has high-level routines to manipulate protobuf messages.

-in below table of functions, we have several types that have special means:
+In below table of functions, we have several types that have special means:

 - `type`: a string that indicates the protobuf message type, `".Foo"` means the type in a proto definition that has not `package` statement declared.  `"foo.Foo"` means the type in a proto definition that declared `package foo;`